Ismaestro/ampjucks/README.md

-# Example project to build a static website with AMP + Nunjucks + Gulp
+# Example project to build a static website with AMP + Nunjucks + SASS + Gulp

 > ### Base project made with much  :heart:.
 Contains amp components, and a free template.
 Yes, AMP validated.